1109akshatverma/Dashboard-in-a-day/MSSPL/create-and-publish.md

 # Hands-on Lab: Create and Publish PowerBI Dashboards & Reports

+### Estimated Duration: 4 Hours

+## Overview

 In this lab, you will create and publish Power BI dashboards and reports, applying conditional formatting, adding logos, importing custom visuals, and using bookmarks to enhance storytelling.

-## Estimated Duration: 240 minutes

 ## Lab Objectives